-This description of the vegetation succession on the former arable land is for the major part based on a survey of the vegetation of the island, undertaken during the 1950s by Professor Knud Jessen (see K. Jessen, 1968: Flora og vegetation på reservatet Vorsø i Horsens Fjord. – Botanisk Tidsskrift, 63:1-201), and on my own surveys, which took place in 1991-92 and 2006, respectively.
-A thorough description of the vegetation succession on the island – and of its geology, history, other plant and animal life, etc. – is found in the following book (in Danish): Vorsø – et fristed for naturen, edited by Kaj Halberg and Jens Gregersen, published by Eigil Holms Forlag, 2010.
+This description of the vegetation succession on the former arable land is for the major part based on a survey of the vegetation of the island, undertaken during the 1950s by Professor Knud Jessen (Jessen 1968), and on my own surveys, which took place in 1991-92 (Halberg 1996) and 2006 (Halberg 2006), respectively.
+These surveys are presented in figs. 28-30, at the bottom of this page.
+The vegetation succession in the forests and plantations on the island are described by Dal & Fabricius (2013).

 Near the two old forests, Østerskov (’Eastern Forest’) and Vesterskov (’Western Forest’), the grass cover was mixed with young trees, especially ash (Fraxinus excelsior) and sycamore maple (Acer pseudoplatanus), whose seeds are widely dispersed by the wind.
 On November 24, 1928, eastern Jutland was ravished by a hurricane-like storm from the south-west, causing seeds of predominantly ash, sycamore maple, and common elm (Ulmus glabra) to spread from the eastern wood all over the abandoned eastern field, north-east of the eastern forest.
 Seeds of beech (Fagus sylvatica) are too heavy to be wind-spread, so this species was not able to establish itself here.
 Sycamore maple quickly took over most of this area, today covering an area of c.
 5 hectares (figs. 2 and 3).
 Ash, elm, Norway maple (Acer platanoides), and common fir (Abies alba) took part in the competition, but only a few specimens of the former three were able to reach the crown layer.